yimgao/OmniDoc/README.md

 # OmniDoc (DOCU-GEN)

 AI-powered documentation generation system that creates comprehensive documentation from simple user ideas using multi-agent collaboration.
-Supports multiple LLM providers including Gemini, OpenAI, and **Ollama (local LLM)**.
+Uses **Google Gemini** for all agents to ensure high-quality documentation generation.

 ## 🚀 Quick Start